 I went to yoga that night and desperately tried to relax.
 I couldn’t.
 I was so anxious and on edge about something, and I honestly thought it was just spill over from the chaotic week at work.

 When I got home, I texted Nick, and he told me they were going out for a bite to eat.
 I responded by saying, “I am turning my phone on silent.”
-I said this because sometimes Nick would call me in the middle of the night on his trips and well one time he was walking back to the hotel and was cold, and I told him to call the cops cause I was going back to sleep.
+I said this because sometimes Nick would call me in the middle of the night on his trips and well one time he was walking back to the hotel, which he couldn’t find, and it was cold.
+I told him to call the cops cause I was going back to sleep.

 I loved him dearly but sometimes when he drank he was a disaster.